 Cardinality Estimation (SQL Server)

-This article illustrates how you can assess and choose the best cardinality estimation (CE) configuration for your SQL system.
+This article illustrates how you can assess and choose the best CE configuration for your system.
 Most systems benefit from the latest CE because it is the most accurate.
 The CE predicts how many rows your query will likely return.
 The cardinality prediction is used by the Query Optimizer to generate the optimal query plan.
 With more accurate estimations, the Query Optimizer can usually do a better job of producing a more optimal query plan.

 Your application system could possibly have an important query whose plan is changed to a slower plan due to the new CE.
 Such a query might be like one of the following: